AntoBongio/Sensor_Fusion_Nanodegree/README.md

 In this project, the main goal is to process a point clouds in order to detect car and trucks on a narrow street using lidar.
-The detection pipeline consists of filtering, segmentation, and clustering methods to extract the bounding boxes surrounsing the target objects.
+The detection pipeline consists of filtering, segmentation, and clustering methods to extract the bounding boxes surrounding the target objects.
 The segmentation and clustering methods contains my own implmentation of RANSAC, KD-Tree, and Euclidean clustering algorithms.